List of content you will read in this article:

 While most sites on the internet use the .com, it is sometimes a good idea to change that to something that fits your site more.
 Even though most are available for any person to use, there are some that are reserved for specific uses such as .us domains being reserved for entities located in the United States of America.
 Click to find out how to choose the best domain name for your site.

 What is a Domain Name?

 Before delving deeper into .gov domains, let us rehearse the basics and remember what is a domain name in general.
 A domain name is a string of characters that can be written into the address bar of a web browser to go to a specific site.
 It replaces the need to type in the IP address of the site, and instead with the help of DNS (Domain Name System) servers, allows you to simply write an easily memorable word, such as google.com or facebook.com.

-One such TLD is .gov.
-This domain is a special one as it is restricted to governmental entities which is reflected in the price: $400.
+One top-level domain that is seen quite often is .gov.
+This domain is a special one as it is restricted to governmental entities, which is reflected in the price: $400.
 The only way one could obtain such a domain is to be a part of a governmental organization.
 Although it is the go-to domain for government agencies, some still use .com.

 Is it possible to get a .gov domain without being a governmental entity?